jiedxu/psa-notebook/README.md

 - Firefox 90+
 - Chromium 89+

-## Kernels
+## Appendix

-The version of [`xeus-python`](https://xeus-python.readthedocs.io/en/latest/) is 3.10.2.
-For now, it is not possible to add Python package, so only the following packages are available, since they are added during the build of the kernel.
+The available Python packages in the `xeus-python` kernel are:

 | Package                       | Version |
 | ----------------------------- | ------- |